Gapped Lineon and Fracton Models on Graphs: Introduction

 The $\mathbb{Z}_N$ version of the $U(1)$ Laplacian gauge theory has a large GSD and fractons, but the GSD is not robust against perturbations by local operators.
 This motivates us to consider a certain anisotropic generalization, which we call the \textit{anisotropic $\mathbb{Z}_N$ Laplacian model}.\footnote{The relation between the $\mathbb{Z}_N$ Laplacian model and its anisotropic uplift is analogous to that between the 2+1d $\mathbb{Z}_N$ Ising plaquette model \cite{paper1} and the 3+1d anisotropic lineon model in \cite{Shirley:2018nhn,Gorantla:2020jpy}.} It has the following salient features, some of which are reminiscent of the celebrated Haah's code \cite{Haah:2011drr}: \begin{itemize} \item It can be placed on a spatial lattice of the form $\Gamma\times C_{L_z}$, where $\Gamma$ is a general graph and $C_{L_z}$ is a cycle graph on $L_z$ vertices, or a 1d periodic chain with $L_z$ sites.
-See Figure \ref{fig:ZNanisolap-lat}. \item The GSD is robust and is given by \ie \text{GSD}=|\Jac(\Gamma,N)|^2\,, \fe where $\Jac(\Gamma,N)$ is a ``mod $N$-reduction'' of the Jacobian group $\Jac(\Gamma)$ of $\Gamma$. \item It has lineons that can only move in the $z$-direction if $\Gamma$ is an infinite two-dimensional square lattice. \item In the special case when the spatial lattice is a $L_x\times L_y\times L_z$ cubic lattice and when $N = p$ is prime, we have \ie \log_p \text{GSD} = 2\dim_{\mathbb{Z}_p} { \mathbb{Z}_p[X,Y] \over \left( \, Y(X-1)^2 +X(Y-1)^2 , X^{L_x}-1, Y^{L_y}-1 \, \right) } \,. \fe The definition and the explicit evaluation of this formula are discussed in Appendix \ref{app:3dZpanisolap}.
+See Figure \ref{fig:ZNanisolap-lat}. \item The GSD is robust\footnote{On a general graph, there is no notion of locality and therefore we cannot discuss local operators and match them between the UV and the IR theories.
+Consequently, the discussion of robustness is ambiguous.
+This is not the case on regular lattices where the usual discussion of local operators and robustness applies.
+In that case, the anisotropic model is robust as we will show in Section \ref{sec:ZNanisolap-robust}.} and is given by \ie \text{GSD}=|\Jac(\Gamma,N)|^2\,, \fe where $\Jac(\Gamma,N)$ is a ``mod $N$-reduction'' of the Jacobian group $\Jac(\Gamma)$ of $\Gamma$. \item It has lineons that can only move in the $z$-direction if $\Gamma$ is an infinite two-dimensional square lattice. \item In the special case when the spatial lattice is a $L_x\times L_y\times L_z$ cubic lattice and when $N = p$ is prime, we have \ie \log_p \text{GSD} = 2\dim_{\mathbb{Z}_p} { \mathbb{Z}_p[X,Y] \over \left( \, Y(X-1)^2 +X(Y-1)^2 , X^{L_x}-1, Y^{L_y}-1 \, \right) } \,. \fe The definition and the explicit evaluation of this formula are discussed in Appendix \ref{app:3dZpanisolap}.
 It depends on the number-theoretic properties of $L_x,L_y$.
 Interestingly, there exists a sequence of $L_x,L_y$ going to infinity such that the $\log_p \text{GSD} \sim O(L_x,L_y)$, but there is also a sequence such that $\log_p \text{GSD}$ stays at order 1 if $p>2$.
 See Figure \ref{fig:intro-gsd}. \end{itemize} We present this model both in terms of the low-energy limit of a stabilizer code in the Hamiltonian formalism, and in terms of a Euclidean lattice model using an integer $BF$ action \cite{Gorantla:2021svj}.
 We compare the four Laplacian lattice models in Table \ref{tbl:comparison}.\footnote{In the table we assume the $\theta$-angle of the $U(1)$ Laplacian theory is not $\pi$, otherwise the GSD is 2.}

 Following \cite{Seiberg:2019vrp,paper1,paper2,paper3,Gorantla:2020xap,Gorantla:2020jpy,Rudelius:2020kta,Gorantla:2021svj,Gorantla:2021bda, Burnell:2021reh,Gorantla:2022eem,Gorantla:2022mrp,Gorantla:2022ssr}, we focus on the exotic global symmetries of this model.
 The symmetries of the models on $\Gamma$ (the first three models in Table \ref{tbl:comparison}) are not subsystem global symmetries.
 The symmetry operators are supported on most (or all) of the sites of $\Gamma$, rather than on a small subset of them.
 The precise subset depends delicately on the details of $\Gamma$.
 Yet, there are many such symmetries.
 In this sense these symmetries are generalizations of the dipole symmetries on cubic lattices, which are also supported on the entire lattice.
 The difference is that the dipole symmetries have simple dependence on the coordinates, while here the dependence on the coordinates is more complicated.